evmcnb/quartz/content/full/Aortic regurgitation.md

 ## Management

-Main target of medical therapy is to reduce systolic [[Essential hypertension]]
+Main target of medical therapy is to reduce systolic [[Full/Essential hypertension]]
 - ACEi helpful
 - Echo every 6-12 months to monitor
-- For TAVI if enlarged ascending aorta, increasing symptoms, enlarging LV, deteriorating LV function on echo, [[full/Endocarditis|Infective endocarditis]] refractory to therapy
+- For TAVI if enlarged ascending aorta, increasing symptoms, enlarging LV, deteriorating LV function on echo, [[Full/Endocarditis|Infective endocarditis]] refractory to therapy
 - Open heart surgery if not suitable to TAVI

 Aim to replace the valve before significant LV dysfunction - poor post-operative prognosis is EF <50%.